Decomposing Identification Gains and Evaluating Instrument Identification Power for Partially Identified Average Treatment Effects: Decomposing Identification Gains and IV Identification Power

-which is equivalent to the width of the negative (positive) part of Manski bounds if ATE$(x)$ is identified to be positive (negative). \item [(ii)] $C_2(x)$: \textbf{Contribution of IV Strength}.
-Conditional on the first component, IV validity, the second component captures to the further reduction achieved by the SV bound width via intersecting over all possible values of $Z$.
-This is reflected in the dependence of the SV bounds in \eqref{p40} and \eqref{p41} on the two extreme values of the CPS, and the closer the extreme values to $[0,1]$ are, the greater is $C_2(x)$.
+\item [(ii)] $C_2(x)$: \textbf{Contribution of IV Strength}.
+Conditional on the first component, IV validity, the second component captures the further reduction achieved by the SV bounds to its outer set, via intersecting over all possible values of $Z$.
+This is reflected in the dependence of the SV bounds in \eqref{p40} and \eqref{p41} on the two extreme values of the CPS.
+The closer the extreme values to 0 and 1 are, the greater is $C_2(x)$.
 Therefore, identification gains attributed to IV strength can be measured as

 \item [(iii)] $C_3(x)$: \textbf{Contribution of Covariates}.
-The third component is the incremental reduction in the SV bound width brought about by intersecting over all possible values of the exogenous covariates $X$ that fall into the areas described by the sets $\textbf{X}_{0+}(x),\textbf{X}_{0-}(x),\textbf{X}_{1+}(x)$ and $\textbf{X}_{1-}(x)$ via matching for the same propensity score values.
-As implied by Proposition \ref{prop3}, this component is attributed to the variation of exogenous covariates:
+The third component is the further reduction of the SV bounds beyond $C_1(x)$ and $C_2(x)$, brought about by the variation of exogenous covariates in the outcome equation and its ability to compensate for the effect caused by changes in the treatment, as implied by Proposition \ref{prop3_1} and \ref{prop3_2}.
+Hence, the component $C_3(x)$ is attributed to the exogenous covariates: